Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Maps from to

 \begin{proof} It is enough to show that given any two compatible non-separating free splittings $S_1,S_2$ of $F_N$ in the link of $S$, there exists a non-separating free splitting $S'$ of $F_N$ which is neither compatible with $S_1$ nor with $S_2$.
 Indeed, if $\lk_{\NSG}(S)$ decomposes non-trivially as a join $\lk_{\NSG}(S)=X_1\star X_2$, then choosing any splittings $S_1\in X_1$ and $S_2\in X_2$, one has that $S_1$ and $S_2$ are compatible, and every splitting $S'\in\NS$ is then compatible with $S_1$ if $S'\in X_2$ or with $S_2$ otherwise.

 Let $A$ be a corank one free factor of $F_N$ such that $S$ is the Bass--Serre tree of the HNN extension $F_N=A\ast$.
 Then the $A$-minimal invariant subtrees of $S_1$ and $S_2$ yield two (possibly isomorphic) non-trivial free splittings of $A$, which we denote by $(S_1)_{|A}$ and $(S_2)_{|A}$.
-As $\mathrm{rk}(A)\ge 2$, we can find a one-edge non-separating free splitting $S'_A$ of $A$ that is neither compatible with $(S_1)_{|A}$ nor with $(S_2)_{|A}$.
+As $\mathrm{rk}(A)\ge 2$, we can find a one-edge non-separating free splitting $S'_A$ of $A$ that is neither compatible with $(S_1)_{|A}$ nor with $(S_2)_{|A}$ -- this is, for instance, a consequence of the fact that the free splitting graph as infinite diameter \cite{HM3,HM4}.
 Let $\hat{S}$ be a refinement of $S$ such that $\hat{S}/F_N$ is a two-petalled rose, and whose $A$-minimal subtree $(\hat S)_{|A}$ is isomorphic to $S'_A$: such a splitting can be obtained by blowing up $S$ at the vertex stabilized by $A$, using the splitting $S'_A$.
 Let $S'\in\NS$ be the splitting obtained from $\hat{S}$ by collapsing every edge coming from $S$ to a point.
 Then $S'$ is a one-edge non-separating free splitting of $F_N$ in the link of $S$.
 It is neither compatible with $S_1$ nor with $S_2$, as otherwise $S'_A$ would be compatible with either $(S_1)_{|A}$ or $(S_2)_{|A}$. \end{proof}

 \begin{lemma} For any $S\in \NS$, the link of $S$ in $\NSG$ contains a complete subgraph on $3N-4$ vertices. \end{lemma}

 \begin{proof} The splitting $S$ has a refinement $\hat{S}$ such that $\hat{S}/F_N$ has $3N-3$ edges and no separating edge (recall that $3N-3$ is the maximal number of edges of a graph in Culler--Vogtmann's reduced Outer space \cite{CV}).
 The one-edge splittings associated to the edges of $\hat S/F_N$ yield in addition to $S$, $3N-4$ distinct non-separating one-edge free splittings in the link of $S$ that are pairwise compatible. \end{proof}